Hallatscheklab/StatPhys/_build/html/_sources/L5-ensemble-theory-II.md

 ### Gibbs entropy / Partition Function / Free energy

-We alluded to intuition to argue that the Helmholtz free energy $F=E_{S}-T_{R} S_{S}$ is minimized in large systems.
+We alluded to intuition that, in large systems, the product of microstates and Boltzmann factor is strongly peaked.
+The typical states of a large system lie on the peak, where Helmholtz free energy $F=E_{S}-T_{R} S_{S}$ is minimized.
 But in fact, we can easily show that $F$ is minimized even in small systems if we define the entropy as Gibbs entropy

 $$
 S_{S} \equiv-k_{B}\langle\ln p\rangle=-k_{B} \sum_{i} p_{i} \ln p_{i} \;.
 $$(Gibbs-Entropy)

-To that end, simply recall that Boltzmann distribution is the maximum entropy distribution given the mean energy $\left\langle E_{S}\right\rangle$.
+To that end, recall from our [discussion of information entropy](max-ent-boltzmann) that Boltzmann distribution is the maximum entropy distribution given the mean energy $\left\langle E_{S}\right\rangle$.
 Thus, Boltzmann distribution maximizes the function

 $$
 \Phi=S_{S}-T_{R}^{-1}\left\langle E_{S}\right\rangle=\frac{F}{T} \;,